parisollie/SecretSanta-React/README.md

 Step 3) Once inside the program folder, type in the terminal: npm run dev

-Step 4) If you want to run the tests, you must type in the terminal: npm run test
+Step 4) If you want to run the tests, you must type in the terminal: npm test